-In our opinion, based on our audits and the report of other auditors, the accompanying statements of net assets and the related statements of revenues, expenses and changes in net assets and of cash flows which collectively comprise the financial statements of The University of Alabama in Huntsville (the "University"), a campus of The University of Alabama System, which is a component unit of the State of Alabama, present fairly, in all material respects, the respective financial position of the University and its discretely presented component unit, at September 30, 2011 and 2010, and the respective changes in financial position of the University and its discretely presented component unit, and the cash flows of the University for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, based upon our audits and the report of other auditors, the financial statements listed in the accompanying table of contents on page 1, which collectively comprise the financial statements of The University of Alabama in Huntsville (the "University"), a campus of The University of Alabama System, which is a component unit of the State of Alabama, present fairly, in all material respects, the respective financial position of the University and its discretely presented component unit at September 30, 2011 and 2010, and the respective changes in financial position of the University and its discretely presented component unit, and cash flows of the University for the years then ended in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We did not audit the financial statements of University of Alabama Huntsville Foundation, the University's discretely presented component unit, as of September 30, 2011 and 2010 and for the years then ended.
 Those statements were audited by other auditors whose report thereon has been furnished to us, and our opinion expressed herein, insofar as it relates to the amounts included for University of Alabama Huntsville Foundation, is based solely on the report of the other auditors.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audits of the financial statements of the University in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+The financial statements of the University's discretely presented component unit were not audited in accordance with Government Auditing Standards.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits and the report of other auditors provide a reasonable basis for our opinion.
+We believe that our audits and the report of other auditors provide a reasonable basis for our opinions.